In ASP.Net, it is possible to create re-usable code. The re-usable code can be used in many places without having the need to write the code again.

 NOTE: – When you run this code, it will not show any output.
 This is because the output falls under 100 character limit.

 - ASP.Net has the ability to create user controls.
-User controls are used to have code which is used multiple times across an application.
+User controls are used to have code which is used multiple times in an application.
 The user control can then be reused across the application.

 - The user control needs to be registered on the ASP.Net page before it can be used.